Global INNOVATORS’ CHALLENGE

 THE PRIZE

-The prizes do not include the cost of materials, travel insurance, the cost of transfers to and from airports or stations, food and drink, spending money, tax or personal expenses.
-Any other costs incurred in addition to reasonable travel expenses to and from the Sustainable Skies conference that are incidental to the fulfilment of the prize are the responsibility of the winning team.
+The prizes do not include the cost of travel.
+Any other costs incurred in addition to reasonable travel expenses to and from the Sustainable Skies World Summit that are incidental to the fulfilment of the prize are the responsibility of the team.

-For the proposal competition, you will be responsible for ensuring that you are available to attend the conferences and judging panel on the relevant dates.
-You will be responsible for ensuring you and any person travelling with you have the relevant visas and travel documents in order to attend the conference and symposium.
+For the proposal competition, you will be responsible for ensuring that you are available to attend the Summit and judging panel on the relevant dates.

 Travel and accommodation assistance will be provided on a case-by-case basis and will be dependent on several factors like distance required to travel and means available.